 Veteran Home Repairs

-Habitat LA currently has funding available to provide home repair assistance to veteran households.
+Habitat LA has funding available to provide home repair assistance to veteran households.
 This includes households with a veteran homeowner or a caregiver to a veteran household member.
 Click HERE for more information on Veteran Home Repairs.
-Applications are now being accepted!
-Download our application below to begin your application today!
+Applications are currently being accepted, download our application below to start yours today!

 Homeowners must meet the following basic program criteria to be eligible for the Habitat LA Home Repair Program: Click HERE for full Eligibility Criteria and examples of repair services provided.